The Best Pegboard Systems To Organize Your Garage

 Before you install pegboard in your garage, there are a few things to consider:

-• Consider the size of the pegboard: We almost always have more stuff than we think.
-It’s better to get an additional or bigger pegboard than you need to accommodate any new tools you pick up in the future.
+- Consider the size of the pegboard: We almost always have more stuff than we think.
+It’s better to get an additional or larger pegboard than you need to accommodate any new tools you pick up in the future.

-• Paint your pegboard (optional): If you’re painting you’re pegboard, now is the time to do it.
-Depending on the paint, you’ll need to allow at least 24 hours to dry.
+- Paint your pegboard (optional): If you’re painting your pegboard, now is the time to do it.
+Depending on the paint, you must allow at least 24 hours to dry.

 Pro Tip: Your best bet is to use ¾ inch screws with washers.